bmd007/webauthn-workshop/README.md

 - [ ] Contribute to the com.yubico:webauthn-server-core project and suggest improvements regarding use of optional.
 - [ ] Dockerization of the project.
 - [ ] Backend in other languages?
-- [ ] Add a github action to build the components on master
+- [ ] Add a Github action to build the components on master

 ## Requirements
 - Java 21 (requires JAVA_HOME to be set